vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 > Thou hast put all things in subjection under his feet.
 For in that he put all in subjection under him, he left nothing that is not put under him.
 But now we see not yet all things put under him.
 But we see Jesus, *who was made a little lower than the angels for the suffering of death*, crowned with glory and honour; that he by the grace of God *should taste death for every man*.
 {% ct 'Hebrews 2:8-9' %}

-The penalty for sin is death, and Christ's death on the cross paid that penalty for every single person.
+The penalty for sin is death, and Christ’s death on the cross paid that penalty for every single person.

 ## How can I receive forgiveness of my sins?